Chazzieloves/photochallenge/README.md

 ## Technologies Used

+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages.
+- [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - was used to make "gallery" and "contact" pages responsive.
+- [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) was used to declaring global CSS variables and apply them throughout the project.
 ​- [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
 - [GIMP](https://www.gimp.org/) was used to make and resize images for the README file.
+- [Bootstrap] (https://getbootstrap.com/) was used to add slideshow on "Home" and "How?" page.
+- Github pages

 ## Design